We spend time to learn and master our jobs, our studies, and other things, but we have never thought of learning about marriage/ relationship.

-The only little knowledge we get sometimes are earned through the hard ways.
+The only little we get sometimes is earned through the hard ways.

 The little things we learn about marriage are just the one we got from relatives and most times they are not enough to guide us throughout our days in marriage,